Carers' rights and legislation

 We have produced Local Carer Strategies for adult and young carers in Aberdeenshire.

-The Aberdeenshire Adult Carer Strategy details how we will support unpaid carers, aged over 18, over the next four years (2018 to 2022).
+The Aberdeenshire Adult Carer Strategy details how we will support unpaid carers, aged over 18.

 The Aberdeenshire Young Carer Strategy details how we will best support young carers, aged under 18, over the next two years (2021 to 2023).